-Under Nevada’s Graduated Driver’s License law, a learner’s permit can be granted at age 15 and six months with a minimum duration of six months.
-The intermediate license can be granted at age 16; six months and 50 hours of supervised driving are required; ten of them at night.
+Under Nevada’s Graduated Driver’s License law, a learner’s permit can be granted at age 15 and six months, with a minimum duration of six months.
+The intermediate license can be granted at age 16 with six months and 50 hours of supervised driving are required—ten of them at night.
 There can be no non-family member passengers under age 18 for the first six months during this stage.
 Drivers under 18 may not drive between the hours of 10 p.m. and 5 a.m. unless they are going to or from a scheduled event, such as work or a school event.

 Nevada does have a universal helmet law for motorcycle riders that was passed in 1972.

 The length of the license renewal process in Nevada is every four years.
-For drivers over 70 years of age, a medical report is required if the driver renews by mail.
-A report is not required for drivers who renew in person at a DMV office.
+For drivers over 70 years of age renewing their license by mail, a medical report is required.
+A report is not required for drivers who renew in person at a Department of Motor Vehicles (DMV) office.

 Move Over Law

 In Nevada, it’s the law that when you see an emergency vehicle operating with emergency lights (including tow trucks), you must follow these rules: